HaiderNuur/Data-Analyst-Journey/IBM Courses/Intro to R language/Quizzes.md

 -  What is a nominal factor?
 > A factor with no implied order.
 - What is the main difference between a matrix and an array?
+# week three
+-  Which looping statement should you use if you want to continue to perform an operation if the value of an expression is true?
+> while
+-  What happens if a user-defined function is missing the return statement?
+> The function returns the last evaluated expression in the function.
+- Assume you have a variable called word_string that contains the string “The quick red fox jumped over the lazy dog.”
+Which function can you use to replace the word “dog” with the word “cat” in the word_string variable?
+> chartr
+- Which of the following statements about regular expressions are true?
+Select two answers.
+> Regular expressions are used to match patterns in strings and text. , Regular expressions are primarily used for data extraction.
+-  How do you convert a UNIX date/time format to an R Date object?
+>  Pass the UNIX date/time value to the as.POSIXct() function and then pass that value to the as.Date() function.
+-  What type of statement should you add to your code if you know that an error or warning might occur?
+> tryCatch
+ ## graded quiz
+ -  How do you define a global variable in a function?
+> with this <<-